darrenks/atlas/docs/syntax.md

 The `+` was a binary op, and the `-` and `|` are unary.

 Two expressions in a row without an explicit operation do an implicit op.
-For numbers this multiplies, and for strings it appends.
+This uses the `snoc` operator.
 You don't necessarily need a space to use this.
 This implicit operation is still left to right and equal precedence to other operations.

-    1+2 3*4
+    1+1 3*4
     -- Is parsed as:
-    ((1+2) 3)*4
+    ((1+1) 3)*4
-    -- And does an implict multiplication
+    -- And does a snoc
     ──────────────────────────────────
-    36
+    8 12
-    36
+    8 12

 If you want to use the implicit op following a unary op, it would look like you were trying to just do a binary op instead.
-To overcome this just be explicit and use `*` or `_`.
+To overcome this just be explicit and use `,`.

-    2-*3
+    2-,3
     -- or you could use parenthesis
     (2-)3
     ──────────────────────────────────
-    -6
+    -2 3
-    -6
+    -2 3

 In addition to assignment, `=` is also used to test equality, it is only used as assignment if first on a line and the left hand side is an identifier.